Exploiting cross site scripting to steal cookies

-This lab contains a vulnerability in the blog comments function.
+This lab contains a stored XSS vulnerability in the blog comments function.
 A simulated victim user views all comments after they are posted.
 To solve the lab, exploit the vulnerability to exfiltrate the victim's session cookie, then use this cookie to impersonate the victim.

 After accessing the lab, I went straight to the comment section and intercepted a request for writing a comment.
 I started by injecting some HTML tags into all the parameters to see if they would be reflected and executed.